Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 Upon acceptance of your claim for industrial deafness, you may be eligible for lump-sum compensation.
 However, you will not receive weekly remuneration or medical expense repayment.
 Be aware that the first five per cent of hearing loss is not compensable in a lump sum due to your natural decline of hearing.

-When your claim is approved, you may resubmit it after filing the initial claim every three years.
+When your claim is approved, you may resubmit it every three years after filing the initial claim.
 The proportion of hearing loss measured in the initial assessment will be subtracted from subsequent claims.

 Contact us to get started now.
-It costs nothing for you to understand your legal options.
+Understanding your legal options costs nothing.
 Call 1800 700 125.

-The Workers Compensation and Rehabilitation Act of 2003 protects your rights and entitlements.
-You may file a claim for compensation if you suspect you have experienced hearing loss due to excessive noise exposure at work.
+The Workers Compensation and Rehabilitation Act of 2003 protects your rights regarding noise-induced hearing loss.
+Hence, you can file a claim for industrial deafness when you suspect you have experienced hearing loss due to excessive noise exposure at work.

 You must file a claim while you are a paid Queensland worker, during a period of temporary unemployment, or 12 months from your retirement date.